Plazide/fauna-gql-upload/README.md

 You find the plugin options under each specific plugin in the [GraphQL codegen documentation](https://graphql-code-generator.com/docs/plugins/index)

 ### Local development
-The default endpoints in `fauna-gql-upload` do not work when developing locally using the [Fauna Dev](https://docs.fauna.com/fauna/current/integrations/dev) docker image.
+The default endpoints in Fauna GQL Upload do not work when developing locally using the [Fauna Dev](https://docs.fauna.com/fauna/current/integrations/dev) docker image.
 To solve this, you can set two environment variables, `FGU_API_ENDPOINT` and `FGU_GRAPHQL_ENDPOINT`, to your local endpoints.

 The names of these variables can be customized using the `apiEndpointEnv` and `graphqlEndpointEnv` options.